sebllns/kmhelpers/README.md

 cd kmhelpers
 ```

+Once the repository is cloned, you have two options for installation:
+- [**Automated**](#installation-with-kmhelpersctl-recommended): Use the `kmhelpersctl` script for automated setup
+- [**Manual**](#manual-installation): Follow step-by-step installation instructions

+## Installation with kmhelpersctl (Recommended)

+kmhelpersctl is a bash utility script that simplifies installation of kmhelpers and kmindex.

 ### 2.1 Quick Installation (Recommended)

-The easiest way to install kmhelpers and all dependencies in one go:
+If you have **Conda** installed, the easiest way to install kmhelpers and all dependencies in one go:

 ```bash
 ./kmhelpersctl.sh quick-install